 Both cameras come with built-in live-streaming, but the Hero8 Black can now stream in 1080p.
 The Hero7 Black tops out at 720p.

-The Hero7 Black may be a steal at $330, but it’s also priced close enough to the Hero8 Black at $400 that it probably won’t take a very big nudge to get you to go for the better camera.
+The Hero7 Black may be a steal at $330, but it’s also priced close enough to the Hero8 Black at $400 that it probably won’t take a very big nudge to get you to go for the newer model.
 In our opinion, the Hero8 Black is worth it for the new design alone, especially if you think you think you may want to use one of the Mods in the future.

 But if you just need a great action camera and want to save some money, the Hero7 Black is a solid choice.
+If you are looking to buy one, check out our collection of the best Black Friday GoPro deals.